michaelkopp/sriyantra/README.md

 ## What this is

-The Śrī Yantra is the union of nine maximal triangles, symmetric about a vertical axis, whose sides are required to meet in a large number of prescribed coincidences.
+The Śrī Yantra is the union of nine triangles, symmetric about a vertical axis, whose sides are required to meet in a large number of prescribed coincidences.
 Drawing one accurately is a genuine problem, and the straight-sided case was settled by Chiodo (*C. R. Math.
 Acad.
 Sci.
 Paris*